 Alternative spirits to try

-A delicate drizzle of spiced rum, such as Sailor Jerry, ginger wine and cherry or apricot brandy can also work, but don’t go overboard.
+A delicate drizzle of spiced rum, such as Sailor Jerry, ginger wine and cherry or apricot brandy can also work, but be careful not to go overboard.
 Avoid anything that might curdle, strongly contrasting spirits or anything cloying – while it’s tempting to match the spices with something aniseedy, sambuca mulled wine would kill the party mood in an instant.

 Use a sweetener

-If you’re going freestyle, honey or a flavoured syrup can be added to taste as the mix is taken off the heat, but make sure you give it a good stir.
+If you’re going freestyle, honey or a flavoured syrup can be added to taste as the mixture is taken off the heat, but make sure you give it a good stir.

 More tips for DIY mulling